Criminal Record Expungements

-You may have made mistakes in the past that resulted in a criminal conviction, but now you’ve turned your life around and want to clean your record for a fresh start.
+You may have made mistakes in the past that resulted in a criminal conviction, but now you’ve turned your life around and want to clean your criminal record for a fresh start.
 In the age when information is so readily available to so many people, you need to take advantage of the laws that are in place to clear up your criminal history.
-A clean record can help your chances at obtaining employment, credit, housing, and becoming a citizen.
+A clean record can help your chances of obtaining employment, credit, housing, and becoming a citizen.

 Expungement is a common term for the dismissal of a case after probation or after a period of time has elapsed.
 However, the term expungement is misleading because relief under Penal Code section 1203.4 does not expunge or seal your court record, but it will dismiss your case.
-If the judge grants your 1203.4 dismissal, you can legally say in most circumstances that you have never been convicted of that crime.
+If the judge grants your 1203.4 dismissals, you can legally say in most circumstances that you have never been convicted of that crime.

 Do You Need A Lawyer To Petition For An Expungement Or A 1203.4 Dismissal?